msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 #### Export

-Asset can be exported as a csv using the `Export` button
+A list of assets can be exported as a csv using the `Export` button.

 <p align="center">
     <img src="/docs/distribution/images/export.png" width="150" height="67">